garytkchan/leetcode-task-tracker/README.md

 ### Backend:

-- This project was developed in Java, implemented Spring MVC backend with JPA Repository to support CRUD functions.
+- This project was developed in Java, implemented Spring MVC backend with Spring Data JPA to support CRUD functions.
 - Created servlets with REST APIs to handle HTTP requests and responses.
-- Hibernate 5 was used to map domain models to the MySQL database.
 - Spring Security is applied to implement JWT based authentication.
+- The app was developed with the MySQL Relational Database

 ### Frontend:
 - Created interactive web pages with ReactJS and the project is powered by bootstrap.